Leticia Cáceres: Education

 In 2000, she graduated from the Queensland University of Technology with a bachelor's degree in drama.

 She graduated with a Master's of Dramatic Art (Directing) from the Victorian College of the Arts, Melbourne University, in 2014.

 Career

 Cáceres was associate director for Melbourne Theatre Company from 2013 to 2015, and Artistic Director of Tantrum Youth Arts between 2006 and 2007.

 She was the associate director for Queensland Theatre between 2003 and 2005.

 Cáceres's screen credits include Wild, which won Best First Time Director at the 2017 London Film Awards, and The True History of Billie The Kid, which was shown at the Melbourne International Film Festival in 2018.

-She is one of the directors of the Australian TV series Bump.